European hedge fund stars profit in buoyant January

 "The deep value stuff we've always liked ... is doing well," he added.
 "We think stocks are cheaper than other assets."

-Lansdowne Partners, which manages around $16 billion as at last year and which has been bullish on banks such as Lloyds (LLOY.L), saw its flagship UK fund return 5.7 percent in January.
+Lansdowne Partners, which manages around $16 billion as at last year and which has been bullish on banks such as Lloyds , saw its flagship UK fund return 5.7 percent in January.

 The fund, run by Stuart Roden and Peter Davies, made millions shorting banks during the financial crisis but lost around 20 percent in 2011.